...engineer performance!

 Step Length1 (Ft) Length of first (or single) step fore of transom (in feet), must be less than boat length

-Step Height (Ft) Height of STEP in sponson running surface, if one (or two) exist(s).
+Step Height (In) Height of 1st STEP in sponson/vee running surface, if one exists.

 CenterPod